-Other Products and Services.
-Our other products and services are primarily online advertising services.
+Other Businesses.
+Our other businesses primarily include online advertising services.

 We recently started a new partnership in December 2017 with Tennis Australia, the governing body for tennis in Australia, which will allow Chinese fans to purchase Australian Open tickets directly through our online platform.
-In addition, in January 2018, we formed a partnership with the Priceline Group's Open Table, which will allow our mobile application users to book tens of thousands of restaurants across North America.
-Other products and services accounted for a small portion of our total revenues in 2017.
+In addition, in January 2018, we formed a partnership with the Booking's OpenTable, which will allow our mobile application users to book tens of thousands of restaurants across North America.
+Other products and services accounted for a small portion of our total revenues in 2018.